 Seattle, Washington: A boat operated by Ride the Ducks crashed into a car.
 A witness said that the driver of the Ducks vehicle apparently did not see the car while making a wide turn.
 No injuries were reported.

 Seattle, Washington: A Ride the Ducks vehicle rear-ended a small sedan, crunching the car’s truck.
-According to a witness, the driver was trying to get out of the way of an oncoming ambulance and couldn’t see the sedan in front of it.
+According to a witness, the driver was trying to get out of the way of an oncoming ambulance and could not see the sedan in front of it.

 Branson, Missouri: A tourist duck boat capsized in a lake, killing 17 people, including children, as severe thunderstorms struck the area.
 Additionally, seven were badly injured and four others remain missing.

-If you know a pedestrian or motorist that was killed in a fatal duck boat accident, it is important that their family retain a top duck boat accident wrongful death attorney.
+If you know a pedestrian or motorist that was seriously injured or killed in a duck boat accident, it is important that their family retain an experienced duck boat accident attorney.
 A wrongful death lawyer will have experience litigating complex deadly motor vehicle collisions.